 Enron is commonly referred to as the biggest fraud ever, costing investors over 70 billion USD.
 Perhaps Lehman Brothers did even more damage.
 Or Bernie Madoff.
 It's hard to say.
 But without a doubt, we do now have a new candidate, and it's not a company or a person.
 It's an industry; digital advertising.
 But what is really behind the accusations that billions are lost every year to fraudulent practices in the industry?
 I discussed the issue with three industry experts.
 Here is our in-depth analysis of everything that is wrong with digital advertising, and how to solve the conundrum.
 We try to explain the issues with as little technical jargon as possible because we do not want to be guilty of the same tactics ad networks use to lure advertisers into highly questionable schemes.

 We all agree that digital advertising seems like a fantastic idea, whether it is Google Adwords, Facebook, native advertising, reward ads, etc. They don’t cost much to produce, and you can reach millions of potential customers around the world.

-But the same technologies that made advertisement online possible are now causing advertisers to lose millions of dollars every day.
+But the same technologies that made the advertisement online possible are now causing advertisers to lose millions of dollars every day.
 Part of it is unscrupulous behavior by agencies and ad networks, who work with publishers who specialize in creating ad inventory out of nothing.
-Part of it is stupidity or willful blindness by advertisers and agencies, bad targeting, and a lack of understanding how ad placement works.
+Part of it is stupidity or willful blindness by advertisers and agencies, bad targeting, and a lack of understanding of how ad placement works.
 But a large part of it is just plain fraud.